Suggested links

 After medical detox, the individual should remain focused on their overall addiction recovery.
 While detox is an important part of the process, it isn’t the main issue that needs attention.

-Many individuals go from detox to a rehab program.
-There are a variety of treatment options, including both inpatient and outpatient options.
-If you experienced medical detox at an inpatient facility, then after your detox is complete you may begin to incorporate additional therapy and activities into your daily rehab schedule.
+If you experienced medical detox at an inpatient facility, then after your detox is complete, you may begin to incorporate additional therapy and activities into your daily rehab schedule.

 Those in outpatient care may continue to seek therapy and work with support groups such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) to strengthen decision-making and continue to avoid alcohol or drug use.